laravel-notification-channels/website/docs/about.md

 permalink: /about/
 ---

-# Contribution
+# Contributing

-If you'd like to add a custom driver to the list, please download our [skeleton repo](https://github.com/laravel-notification-channels/skeleton), and open a new Pull Request on our [new channels repo](https://github.com/laravel-notification-channels/new-channels).
+If you'd like to add a custom driver to the list, please download our [skeleton repo](https://github.com/laravel-notification-channels/skeleton), and open a new Pull Request on our [channels repo](https://github.com/laravel-notification-channels/channels).

 Contributions are **welcome** and will be fully **credited**.